 5. Patterned rugs or neutral textured rugs (these are fun to mix up)

-With the pattern on our stair runner, I went with a neutral textured rug by our front door.
+With the pattern on our stair runner, I went with a neutral blue gray rug by our front door.
 It sort of blends right in, but I like the texture of it.
 Mark had bought this for his man cave space, but ended up not using it and it works great in this spot.

 I went with a patterned rug for the master using it as a starting point for colors in here.
 It’s very restful and peaceful.